BondMachineHQ/simbatch/README.md

 # simbatch

-Generate and manage batch of simulation with the BondMachine
+simbatch is a tool to create, manage and run batch of simulations using the internal BondMachine simulation framework.